-After completing all study units, take the first Exam Rehearsal, a full-length mock exam.
+After completing all study units, take the first Mock Exam, a full-length practice exam.
 Then, SmartAdapt will guide you through a Final Review based on your results.
-Finally, a few days before your exam date, take the second Exam Rehearsal.
-SmartAdapt will tell you when you are ready to pass with confidence.
+Finally, a few days before your exam date, take the second Mock Exam.
+SmartAdapt will tell you when you are ready so you can pass with confidence.

 To facilitate your studies, the Gleim Premium CIA Review System uses the most comprehensive test bank of exam-quality CIA questions on the market.
-Our system's content and presentation are the most realistic representation of the whole exam environment so you feel completely at ease on test day.
+Our system's content and presentation are the most realistic representation of the whole exam environment allowing you to feel completely at ease on test day.